|

 the output path is absolute.

 or list_nexp or alternatively, an output list.
 As an output array or list, it returns the picked filenames.
-If there is one selection or more, the array or list is overwritten with the picked rows and rc will contain the number of items. dirLock_lexp is an optional flag to lock the directory so that the user cannot navigate away.
+If there is one selection or more, the array or list is overwritten with the picked rows and rc will contain the number of items.
+Warning: If using an array, the array will be re-dimensioned to the number of items returned. dirLock_lexp is an optional flag to lock the directory so that the user cannot navigate away.

 Default is false (no lock).
-If a directory has no subdirectories and no files, it is not advisable to lock the directory. endsWith_sexp is a simple end-filter.
+If a directory has no subdirectories and no files, it is not advisable to lock the directory. endsWith_sexp is a simple end-filter (optional).

 If this string is not empty, the dialog will list